SonicSpace/Sonic-Origins-Mods/Origins S3&K Genesis Super Sonic Theme/Readme.txt

-If you didn't want to use the HMM, take the two files "HITE_music.acb & HITE_music.awb" and put it in "SonicOrigins/image/x64/raw/Sound"
+If you didn't want to use the HMM, take the two files "Music03_S3K.acb & Music03_S3K.awb" and put it in "SonicOrigins/image/x64/raw/Sound"

  - Enjoy :D